-- Complete an online application. - Submit official transcripts from all colleges and universities attended. - Submit two professional letters of recommendation. - Submit a current resume or brief curriculum vitae.

-- Submit an in-depth essay (300-500 words) describing reasons for career change and choosing nursing as a major.
-Explain any attributes or characteristics that demonstrate you are a good candidate for an Accelerated Nursing Program and your career goals as a nurse. - Complete an interview with the School of Nursing and Health Sciences. - · Read and agree to a list of essential abilities and behaviors.
+- Complete an online application. - Submit official transcripts from all colleges and universities attended. - Submit two professional letters of recommendation. - Submit a current resume or brief curriculum vitae. - Submit an in-depth essay (300-500 words) describing reasons for career change and choosing nursing as a major.
+Explain any attributes or characteristics that demonstrate you are a good candidate for an Accelerated Nursing Program and your career goals as a nurse. - Complete an interview with the director of the accelerated program. - · Read and agree to a list of essential abilities and behaviors.